varsunk/mnist-webapp/README.md

 ![Screenshot of the website when first opened.](readme_1.png)

-As an example, let's test the following 28x28 image:
+As an example, let's test the following 28x28 PNG:

 ![28 by 28 png of the number "4"](readme_2.png)

-It is important to use an image with a black number and white background, otherwise you will have to change the preprocessing steps such that the image colors are not reversed, since the MNIST dataset uses white numbers on a black background.
+It is important to use an PNG with a black number and white background, otherwise you will have to change the preprocessing steps such that the image colors are not reversed, since the MNIST dataset uses white numbers on a black background.

 Here is the prediction from the website: